CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

-\emph{Mul-like operators} follow rules in Figure~\ref{fig:mul_rules} (again, only interesting rules are shown).
-When multiplying two secrets (\textsc{Sec-Sec Mul}), the MPC version of the operator ($\mul_{MPC}$), which involves the Beaver's triples, must be used (Section~\ref{sec:bg_basic_ops}).
-Otherwise, local multiplication at each party is sufficient (\textsc{Sec-PubInt Mul}, \textsc{Sec-Float Mul}).
-When multiplying two integers, regardless of whether the second operand is a secret (\textsc{Sec-Sec Mul}) or not (\textsc{Sec-PubInt Mul}), the multiplication must be followed by a truncation ($\trunc$) to keep the scaling factor from growing. \sys truncates with the smaller scaling factor between the two ($s_{min}$), making the result's scaling factor follow the larger between the two ($s_{max}$).
-When a floating-point is involved (\textsc{Sec-PubFloat Mul}), as in \textsc{Sec-PubFloat Add}, the floating-point is first converted using a default scaling factor ($\encode(E_2, \defaultscale)$).
+\emph{\textbf{Mul-like operators}}.
+When multiplying two secrets (Equation \ref{eq:sec-sec-mul}), the MPC version of the operator ($\mul_{MPC}$) involving Beaver's triples must be used (Section~\ref{sec:bg_basic_ops}).
+Otherwise, local multiplication at each party is sufficient (Equation \ref{eq:sec-pubint-mul}).
+The multiplication must be followed by a truncation ($\trunc$) to keep the scaling factor from growing. \sys truncates with the smaller of the two scaling factors ($s^\dagger$), making the result's scaling factor follow the larger of the two ($s^\prime$).
+Again, floating-point values must be converted beforehand using the default scaling factor $s_d$ (not shown in the equations). \begin{small}